Infamous (video game): Development

-The Karma system in the game came about as a result of the team wanting to include the "judicious use of power" within the game.
+The Karma system in the game came about as a result of the team wanting to include the "judicious use of power".
 Fox commented that they wanted to lead the player along a path of doing the harder tasks believing that these actions were the right things to do.
 However, without the contrast of "evil" tasks that were simpler to complete, there would be no means of motivating the player to be a "selfless hero".
 The team wanted to encourage players to think about the results of not only large decisions—Karma moments in the game where Cole thinks of which option to select—but also every moment-to-moment action, such as considering the presence of civilians in the area around a battle.
 They arranged for the first major use of Cole's powers to turn the city's inhabitants against him, to encourage players to consider both sides.
-In this mission, Cole is given the option to keep a drop-supply of food for himself and his friends, or allow the other citizens to share it among themselves; they found that most players would choose the latter, but very shortly after this event, the population turns against Cole due to evidence linking him to the explosion, forcing the player to run or to attack them.
+In this mission, Cole is given the option to keep a drop-supply of food for himself and his friends or allow the other citizens to share it among themselves; they found that most players would choose the latter, but very shortly after this event, the population turns against Cole due to evidence linking him to the explosion, forcing the player to run or to attack them.
 Fox compared the Karma dichotomy to the differences in styles of Batman (representing Good Karma) versus the Punisher (representing Evil Karma): the former would use precision attacks to avoid harming innocents, while the latter would hurt anything in his path to complete his goal.
 To that end, they designed the powers in the game to reflect this nature; powers acquired with Good Karma are more precise, while Evil Karma powers are more destructive.

-Downloadable content
+Release

-On December 10, 2010, the "Gigawatt Blade" which had previously been available only as a preorder incentive - was made available on the North American PlayStation Store as a free download.
-It was released in Europe on January 25, 2010.
-In the downloadable version of the game, they are packaged in.
-The Gigawatt Blade allows players to deal heavy amounts of damage with a melee attack.
-The shape and the color of the blade depends on the player's Karma, blue being good and red being evil (red and black if the Ray Sphere is activated).
-Once activated, players can use it on an enemy for one hit, usually killing them instantly.
-It has three upgrades that are available in the "powers store" in the game; they can be bought using XP, with each upgrade increasing the damage dealt.
+It was released May 29, 2009 in Europe and on June 4, 2009, for Australia.
+On December 10, 2010, the "Gigawatt Blade" DLC was made available in the North American PlayStation Store as a free download, while it had previously been added only as a pre-order incentive.
+The Gigawatt Blades are "unmatched by any other melee weapon in game", but it takes significant amount of power to use.